Content

 These pictures need to be in the JPEG or PNG format, and they should be sized so they fit on your screen, at least horizontally.
 LivePrompter will take the height of these pictures into account when calculating its scrolling speed.

-Important: LivePrompter doesn’t scale pictures to fit the screen – anything that is too large will be brutally cut off.
+Important: LivePrompter doesn’t automatically scale pictures to fit the screen – anything that is too large will be brutally cut off.
 So experiment with the pixel width for your pictures that fits your screen size and create all your pictures at the appropriate size.
 As a rule of thumb, a width of 800 pixels should fit on a typical 10 inch tablet.
+If you have high-resolution pictures that are too large for the screen, you can use the

 It makes sense to create your pictures with a black background, so they don’t stand out too brutally on the dark screen background.
 As a special service, LivePrompter will invert your pictures when you use Light Mode, so things are readable on a white background when you have an outdoor gig.